EHBLANKS/RustSimpleLinearRegression/README.md

 "# RustSimpleLinearRegression"
-This program is meant to calculate slope,intercept and r-squared given a csv with 2 columns "X" and "Y" column.
+<h1>This program is meant to calculate slope,intercept and r-squared given a csv with 2 columns "X" and "Y" column.</h1>
-In order to use it run:

-cargo run "filepath.csv"

-The csv columns should be named "X" and "Y" in UpperCase.
-Otherwise it won't work.
+<h2>The csv columns should be named "X" and "Y" in UpperCase.
+Otherwise it won't work.</h2>

+>cargo run "filepath.csv"